 Erikson’s theory of psychosocial development explains eight stages through which a healthy developing human should pass, from infancy to late adulthood.
 In each stage the person confronts, and hopefully masters, new challenges.
 Each stage builds on the successful completion of earlier stages.
 The challenges of stages not successfully completed may be expected to reappear as problems in the future timeline of one’s life.

-In my opinion, the reappearance of unsuccessfully completed challenges anytime in one’s life presents yet another opportunity for our own inner parenting practice, and ongoing growth in body, mind, emotions, and spirit.
+The reappearance of unsuccessfully completed challenges anytime in one’s life presents yet another opportunity for one’s own inner parenting practice, and ongoing growth in body, mind, emotions, and spirit.
 Curiosity about one’s process, and patience with one’s progress are good practices in this regard.

 This Journal entry will address the first 4 childhood stages.
 The 4 adult stages will be addressed in Parenting, Part III.